 Presenting practical ways to implement sustainable fashion practices, this book goes one step further and provides a resource list of ethical brands that are accessible to every budget and style.

-With a chapter on every fashion category – from beauty to special occasions – Black gives down-to-earth and informative advice on how to bring sustainable fashion into your lifestyle.
+With a chapter on every fashion category – from beauty to haute couture for special occasions – Black gives down-to-earth and informative advice on how to bring sustainable fashion into your lifestyle.

 Authors: Andria Lisle and Amie Plumley